Tax essentials for starters

 Employed person's tax credit

 The employed person's tax credit ('arbeidskorting') is an amount you are allowed to deduct from your labour income.
 For self-employed people, the labour income is your profit before deducting the private business ownership allowance, tax relief for new companies, and SME profit exemption.
-The amount of the tax credit depends on the amount of your profit.
+The amount of the tax (in Dutch) depends on the amount of your profit.

 What is the income-dependent health insurance contribution?